 • fungal.

-Killer bacteria or how to save the crop?
+Killer bacteria or how to save the harvest?

-The most common bacterial lesions are burn and cancer.
+The most common bacterial infections include burns and cancer.

 In the spring, during the period of active growth and flowering of crops, bacteria begin to “attack” the inflorescences, trying to penetrate “deep” into the plant in order to infect and destroy it.
-Outwardly, the signs of the disease can be determined by the presence of twisted dried leaves and flowers, which, nevertheless, do not fall off, but continue to “hang out” on the plant.
+Externally, signs of the disease can be identified by the presence of curled, dried leaves and flowers, which, however, do not fall off and continue to “dangle” on the plant.

-It is worth noting that strawberries, unlike their relatives, are less susceptible to this disease, and with proper care, they successfully resist it.
+It is worth noting that strawberries, unlike their relatives, are less susceptible to this disease and, with proper care, successfully resist it.

 Preventive measures include:

-• suppression of contact with other members of the Rosaceae family, especially with pear, apple, quince;
+• suppression of contact with other representatives of the Rosaceae family, especially with pear, apple, and quince;

-• spraying bushes with antibiotics, a mixture of copper sulfate and lime milk;
+• spraying bushes with antibiotics, a mixture of copper sulfate and milk of lime;

 • complete destruction of infected plants.

 Root cancer - the mechanism of action of the disease is somewhat reminiscent of human carcinomas.
-The root cell infected with the bacterium Rhizobium begins to transform, connecting neighboring elements to this process.
-The result is the formation of a tumor of the root system and rapid death.
+A root cell infected with the Rhizobium bacterium begins to transform, involving neighboring elements in this process.
+As a result, a tumor of the root system occurs and rapid death occurs.

-The disease can be treated with the help of "chemotherapy" aimed at destroying the lesion, but it is easier and more effective to completely get rid of the infected plant, thereby saving the rest of the seedlings from danger.
+The disease can be treated with the help of “chemotherapy” aimed at destroying the lesion, but it is easier and more effective to completely get rid of the infected plant, thereby protecting the remaining seedlings from danger.

 Viral diseases

-The strawberry bush is susceptible to viral attacks that lead to a number of diseases.
+The strawberry bush is susceptible to viral attacks, which lead to a number of diseases.

-As practice shows, strawberry viral diseases and the fight against them are a laborious process and not always successful for a gardener.
-Therefore, the best option would be the complete destruction of diseased plants and the re-planting of healthy seedlings.
+As practice shows, viral diseases of strawberries and the fight against them is a labor-intensive process and not always successful for the gardener.
+Therefore, the best option would be to completely destroy diseased plants and replant healthy seedlings.

 They are also not averse to eating fragrant berries.
-True, at the same time, stems with roots can easily be spoiled.
-So it's clear: harmful creatures - fight!
+True, this can easily spoil the stems and roots.
+So it’s clear: fight against harmful creatures!

 Strawberry mite.
 A pest that eats young strawberry leaves.
-You can get rid of it by spraying the plants with dandelion infusion (take 1 kg of crushed fresh leaves for 10 liters of hot water and leave for 4 hours), Karbofos (3 tablespoons of the drug for 10 liters of water) or initially plant plants at a distance of 40-50 cm each from friend.
+You can get rid of it by spraying the plants with dandelion infusion (take 1 kg of crushed fresh leaves for 10 liters of hot water and leave for 4 hours), Karbofos (3 tablespoons of the drug per 10 liters of water) or initially plant the plants at a distance of 40-50 cm. from friend.

 Spider mite.
-You can determine the presence of a "tenant" in the garden by seeing the shoots entangled in cobwebs.
+You can determine the presence of a “tenant” in the garden by seeing shoots entangled in cobwebs.
 It usually appears in the spring.
-In the fight against the pest, spraying with infusions of tobacco, wormwood, Fitoverm helps well.
+Spraying with infusions of tobacco, wormwood, and Fitoverm helps well in the fight against pests.

 Weevil.
-Feeds on buds and young leaves.
-As part of preventive measures, digging aisles, destroying infected bushes, spraying with tobacco and hellebore help well.
-Among the "chemical rescuers" you can choose Iskra-M (use in accordance with the instructions).
+It feeds on buds and young foliage.
+As part of preventive measures, digging up row spacing, destroying infected bushes, and spraying with tobacco and hellebore are helpful.
+Among the “chemical rescuers” you can choose Iskra-M (use in accordance with the instructions).

-By the way, a way to deceive wood lice with the help of wet birch branches is quite effective - by spreading such baits along the aisle, you can provoke arthropods to climb on them (for these pests, moisture and dampness are above all), and then simply take the branches with wood lice away from the beds.
+By the way, a fairly effective way to deceive woodlice with the help of wet birch branches - by placing such baits along the rows, you can provoke arthropod creatures to climb on them (moisture and dampness are above all else for these pests), and then simply take the branches with woodlice away from the beds.

 Nematodes are small (1 mm long) worms that infect the insides of strawberries.
-You can escape from them only by destroying the infected plants, and cover the place of growth with bleach.
-Therefore, before planting "alien" seedlings, it is important to soak them for 15 minutes in a saline solution (1 tablespoon of kitchen salt per 1 liter of water).
+You can escape from them only by destroying the infected plants and covering the growth area with bleach.
+Therefore, before planting “alien” seedlings, it is important to soak them for 15 minutes in a saline solution (1 tablespoon of kitchen salt per 1 liter of water).

 As you can see, the treatment of strawberry diseases of animal origin is quite tolerable.

-The diseases and pests of strawberries described above are rather a rare misunderstanding than a general misfortune of gardeners.
-But fungal infections are already a real disaster.
+The strawberry diseases and pests described above are more of a rare misunderstanding than a universal problem for gardeners.
+But fungal infections are a real disaster.

 Gray rot is the most common disease of strawberries.
 Signs of damage are:

-• brown spots with a gray fluffy coating on the fruits;
+• brown spots with a gray fluffy coating on the fruit;

-• leaves are covered with gray and brownish spots.
+• the leaves become covered with gray and brownish spots.

-To protect your beds from gray rot, it is necessary to treat the bushes with 1% Bordeaux mixture or "Barrier" before flowering.
-At the first signs of the disease, remove damaged fruits (otherwise, the spores will instantly disperse throughout the territory).
-Do not let the area become overgrown with weeds.
+To protect your beds from gray rot, you need to treat the bushes with 1% Bordeaux mixture or “Barrier” before flowering.
+At the first signs of disease, remove damaged fruits (otherwise the spores will instantly disperse throughout the area).
+Do not allow the area to become overgrown with weeds.

-Black rot - ailment is almost completely identical to the previous ailment.
-The only difference is that instead of a gray coating, black is formed.
-Preventive measures are also the same.
+Black rot - the disease is almost completely identical to the previous ailment.
+The only difference is that instead of a gray coating, a black coating forms.
+Preventative measures are also similar.

-Brown spotting.
-It affects leaf plates, forming brown borders on them at first, which eventually develop into a complete “brown” leaf.
-An infected culture slows down development; spore sacs form on its surface.
-The disease is long-term, sluggish: there may be a belief that the berries have recovered, but in the fall everything will repeat again from the beginning.
-It is important to regularly remove weeds, old diseased leaves.
-If, nevertheless, “they didn’t save themselves and picked up the muck”, after harvesting, treat the plantation with Fitosporin.
+Brown spot.
+It affects leaf blades, first forming brown edges on them, which over time develop into complete “browning” of the leaf.
+An infected culture slows down its development, and bags of spores form on its surface.
+The disease is long-term and sluggish: you may be convinced that the berries have recovered, but in the fall everything will happen all over again.
+It is important to regularly remove weeds and old diseased leaves.
+If you still “failed to protect yourself and caught the nasty thing,” after harvesting, treat the plantation with Fitosporin.

-When studying strawberry diseases, Fusarium wilt cannot be missed.
-Not having time to get sick, the seedling becomes brown, withers and dies.
-If it is possible to detect the fungus in the early stages, the culture can be saved by Phytodoctor, Trichodermin.
-Otherwise, the plantation is removed and re-planting is possible only after 4 years.
+When studying strawberry diseases, you cannot miss fusarium wilt.
+Before it gets sick, the seedling turns brown, withers and dies.
+If it is possible to detect the fungus in the early stages, the culture can be saved with “Phytodoctor”, “Trichodermin”.
+Otherwise, the plantation is removed and replanting is possible only after 4 years.

-Strawberry pests and diseases have been attacking gardeners for over 2 centuries.
-What kind of ways to deal with them during this time have not been invented: folk remedies, chemicals, mechanical effects, conspiracies and amulets.
-One of these recipes for “handy” agricultural chemistry is iodine.
+Pests and diseases of strawberries have been attacking gardeners for more than 2 centuries.
+What methods of combating them have not been invented during this time: folk remedies, chemicals, mechanical influences, spells and amulets.
+One of these recipes for “improvised” agrochemicals is iodine.

-For the successful use of the drug, you need to take a 10-liter bucket of water (the container should not be metal) and flavor it with 15 drops of iodine.
-Stir well and water the strawberries, while avoiding getting liquid on the leaves.
-After such a “fertilizer”, beetles and other living creatures will not appear on the site for 2-3 years.
-If you are afraid to “burn” the roots of the culture with iodine (inadvertently adding more drug), then you can treat the beds before the initial planting of seedlings (3-4 days).
+To successfully use the drug, you need to take a 10-liter bucket of water (the container must not be metal) and flavor it with 15 drops of iodine.
+Stir well and pour over the strawberries, avoiding any liquid getting on the leaves.
+After such “fertilization”, beetles and other living creatures will not appear on the site for 2-3 years.
+If you are afraid of “burning” the roots of the crop with iodine (by carelessly adding more of the drug), then you can treat the beds before the initial planting of seedlings (3-4 days before).
 The effect will be the same as in the previous case.

-Having considered the topic, we can say with confidence that the cultivation of fragrant berries, although a troublesome, time-consuming task, but the result is worth it.
+Having considered the topic, we can say with confidence that growing fragrant berries, although a troublesome and time-consuming task, is worth it.

-We figured out Sadovaya, we will get acquainted with the diseases of our pet.
+We figured out Sadovaya, we will get acquainted with the diseases of our favorite.

-Strawberries are an indispensable attribute of the plots of most gardeners.
-But the culture is fragile, tender.
+Strawberries are an indispensable attribute of most gardeners' plots.
+But culture is fragile, delicate.

-Not only the taste is tender, the plant also needs support: plantings are overcome by numerous strawberry diseases.
+Not only is the taste delicate, the plant also needs support: numerous strawberry diseases plague the plantings.

 The berry itself will not cope with any immunity.

-Therefore, the plant will have to groom and undead the whole season: from awakening to the end of the growing season.
+Therefore, the plant will have to be nurtured and undead all season: from awakening to the end of the growing season.
 Also prepare carefully for wintering.

-A real lover of fragrant berries and other plants is not afraid of difficulties.
-He is a cook, a nanny and a doctor for garden guests.
+A true lover of aromatic berries and other plants is not afraid of difficulties.
+He is a cook, nanny and doctor for the garden guests.

-Garden strawberries are affected by diseases common to different cultures.
-Appear on it - specifically.
+Garden strawberries are affected by diseases common to different crops.
+They appear on it in a specific way.

-It is necessary to overcome them, knowing the biology of culture and the characteristics of diseases.
+They must be overcome by knowing the biology of the culture and the characteristics of the diseases.

-Strawberries do not tolerate the disease well, and treatment is necessary - emergency.
+Strawberries do not tolerate the disease well, and emergency treatment is necessary.

 Gray rot

-A fungus that develops rapidly, like a fire.
-Just as quickly, gray rot turns the berries into “ashes” - they are covered with a coating of silver-gray mycelium, rotting from the inside.
+A fungus that grows rapidly, like a fire.
+Just as quickly, gray rot turns the berries into “ashes” - they become covered with a coating of silver-gray mycelium, rotting from the inside.

 The disease is resistant to a wide range of temperatures.
-Spores withstand the heat of summer, winter frosts.
+The spores can withstand the heat of summer and winter frosts.

-They seem to conserve themselves, waiting for favorable conditions.
+They seem to preserve themselves, waiting for favorable conditions.

-Tomatoes, grapes, other berries and vegetables - gray rot affects everything, it is picky.
+Tomatoes, grapes, other berries and vegetables - gray rot affects everything, it is not picky.

-The disease can destroy the entire or almost the entire crop.
+The disease can destroy all or almost the entire crop.
 There are no varieties resistant to rot.
 But some are less affected.

 • Ruby pendant;